 For more information, please visit the Skills Organisation Pilots webpage.

 Mining Skills Organisation Pilot

-The first trial will be run by the Mining Skills Organisation Pilot (MSOP) and is aimed at designing better qualifications to enable the mining sector to create new jobs and support the Australian economy.
+The Mining Skills Organisation Pilot (MSOP) qualification design trial is aimed at designing better training to enable the mining sector to create new jobs and support the Australian economy.
 Informed by an assessment of industry need and existing training products, the MSO worked to develop a new apprenticeship for mobile plant diesel mechanics that incorporated critical skills from other occupations.
 This will address an immediate skills need that has been identified by the mining industry and provide learners with more career pathways.